 The consequences?
 Loneliness is on the rise and a hit on their mental health.

-It’s not always easy being a teen.
-And as a parent, your tips and advice can help them find a true friend like SpongeBob’s buddy, Patrick Star.
+The thing is, it’s not always easy being a teen.
+But your tips and advice can help them find a true friend like SpongeBob’s buddy, Patrick Star.

 Why Is It Hard for Teens to Make Friends?